How to vote in person

 They can check you are on the electoral register.
 You can show them your poll card, but you do not need it to vote.

 The UK Government has introduced a requirement for voters to show photo ID when voting at a polling station.
-This new requirement will apply for the first time in England at the local elections on Thursday, 4 May 2023.
+This new requirement applied for the first time in England at the local elections on Thursday, 4 May 2023.
 Further information and full list of the form of ID that is acceptable is available on the Voter ID page.

 The staff at the polling station will give you a ballot paper